saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

-# RTL Coding Styles and Synthesis Optimization
+# Module 5 — RTL Coding Styles and Synthesis Optimization

 ## 📌 Overview

-Day 5 focuses on an important part of RTL design: **how coding style influences the hardware generated during synthesis**.
+Day 5 focuses on an important aspect of RTL design: **the way Verilog coding style affects the hardware produced during synthesis**.

-Even small differences in Verilog, such as leaving out an `else` branch or not covering all conditions in a `case` statement, can change the synthesized circuit.
-Through this session, I explored **latch inference, complete combinational logic, case statements, procedural loops, generate constructs, hierarchical design, and multi-module compilation**.
+Small changes in RTL, such as omitting an `else` branch or failing to cover every condition in a `case` statement, can affect the synthesized circuit.
+In this session, I studied **latch inference, complete combinational logic, case statements, procedural loops, generate constructs, hierarchical design, and compilation of multiple modules**.

-The goal is to write RTL that is not only functionally correct in simulation but also produces **clean, predictable, and synthesizable hardware**.
+The main objective is to write RTL that is functionally correct during simulation and also results in **clean, predictable, and synthesizable hardware**.

 ---